jwdebelius/q2-sidle/docs/source/reconstruction.rst

 Sequence Reconstruction
 =======================

 The core of the SMURF algorithm is based on the kmer-based reconstruction of short regions into a full length framework.
 Within Sidle, there are two steps in database reconstruction.
 First, ASVs are aligned on a regional basis to generate the local kmer-based alignment.
 Then, the full collection of sequences is assembled into a reconstructed table of counts.
-For this example, we’ll work with a small, entirely artifical subset of samples that are designed to run quickly.
+For this example, we’ll work with a small, entirely artificial subset of samples that are designed to run quickly.

 You can get the tutorial data by running